Collaborative Research and Training Experience Program

 Dissemination of training materials and research results

 - Funds for the development and dissemination of training materials.

 - Costs of developing Web-based information, including Web site maintenance fees.

 - Costs associated with the dissemination of findings (i.e., through traditional venues, as well as videos, CD-ROMs, etc.).

 - Publication of articles (co-) authored by CREATE trainees.

 Services and miscellaneous expenses

-- Networking costs (non-alcoholic refreshments or meals) for networking purposes in the context of formal courtesy between the grantee and guest researchers, and research-related activities in the context of assemblies that facilitate and contribute to the achievement of the research objectives (e.g., grantee meeting with collaborators and stakeholders).
+- Networking costs (non-alcoholic refreshments or meals) for networking purposes in the context of formal courtesy between the trainees and guest researchers.

 Applying to the CREATE Program involves a two phase application process: Phase 1: Letter of Intent and Phase 2: Application.
 The CREATE Program is highly selective, with pre-screening based on the LOI.
 Only applicants successful at the Letter of Intent stage will be invited to submit an application.